AlexanderCaradonna/Excel-Portfolio/README.md

 Built a second table calculating:

 - Number of incoming and outgoing transfers per European country
-- Total spending and revenue on transfers
+- Total spending on transfers
 - Net movement and balance by country

 Used a list of unique European countries extracted from the cleaned data.